 '''

-[ ["endpointType1", "componentName1"],
+[ ["interfaceType1", "componentName1"],

 ...,

-["endpointTypeN", "componentNameN"] ]
+["interfaceTypeN", "componentNameN"] ]

 '''

 '''

 [

+["AutoLPR", "alpr0"],

 ["VideoStorage", "stor0"],

 ["VideoSource", "cam1"],

 ["VideoSource", "cam2"],

 ["SnapshotSource", "cam2"]

 ]

 '''

-means that there are four components published under the web server: video archive, and two video sources.
-Note that while Viinex 3.3 configuration file contains definition for object types, these are essentially implementation types.
-One object may, however, implement several endpoints, which can be exposed (or not exposed) in HTTP API.
-In this request, endpoint (interface) types are described, not object (implementation) types.
-For more information on endpoint types see section 2.5.
+means that there are four components published under the web server: a vehicle license plate recognizer, a video archive, and two video sources.
+Note that while Viinex 3.0 configuration file contains definition for object types, these are essentially implementation types.
+One object may, however, implement several interfaces, which can be exposed (or not exposed) in HTTP API.
+In this request, interface types are described, not implementation types.